kirovj/kgb/README.md

 # kgb
-kirovj go blog, aka kgb.
+kirovj go blog, a blog written in one go file.